rbuchberger/jekyll_picture_tag/docs/index.md

     size: 500px
 ```

-Cropping images is easy!
-With the above preset, if you write this:
+Cropping images is easy as well; simply give an aspect ratio.
+With the above preset, if you write
+this:

 {% raw %}
 `{% picture test.jpg 3:2 mobile: test2.jpg 1:1 --alt Alternate Text %}`